 Coconut Buttermilk Syrup – I love this recipe, and Bart and I both scarf it down whenever I make it.
 We don’t even buy regular syrup anymore.Coconut buttermilk syrup forever!

 Buttermilk Biscuits – I love these slightly-sweet, flaky biscuits.
 Easy and delicious every time.

 Pumpkin Scones – For when you want to use up your buttermilk in a festively seasonal way.

 Double Chocolate Muffins – These are some really great muffins.
 Definitely a weekend favorite in this house.

 Buttermilk Banana Bread – Bart doesn’t really like this recipe (although he’ll still eat several slices), but I LOVE this stuff and the first time I made it for Ella, she ate half a mini-loaf on her own.

-Something I’d like to try with buttermilk?
+Do you have a favorite recipe using buttermilk?
+I’d love to hear!
+And something I’d like to try with buttermilk?
 Ice Cream.
 I’ll return with full details when I get around to it (so, you know, in a year or so).